 - 2016-ongoing, Visiting Lecturer for the MAs on Modern & Contemporary Asian Art and Contemporary Art, Sotheby’s Institute of Art, London

 - Modern and Contemporary South Asian, Asian and British art

 Courtauld-related Research activities

 - Guest curated the first international exhibition dedicated to Bombay’s Progressive Artists’ Group (PAG), at the Asia Society Museum in New York.
-The Progressive Revolution: Modern art for a New India, included over 80 artworks from collections in India, the US, UK and the UAE.
-(14 September 2018-20 January 2019) (https://www.nytimes.com/2018/09/26/arts/design/the-progressive-revolution-review-asia-society.html)
+The Progressive Revolution: Modern art for a New India was sourced from collections in India, the US, UK and the UAE and garnered international coverage (14 September 2018-20 January 2019) Review at https://www.nytimes.com/2018/09/26/arts/design/the-progressive-revolution-review-asia-society.html

 Other professional activities